 Did you have a stinging sense of embarrassment or shame while going through this exercise?
-Like maybe back in grade 8 when you finally mustered up the courage to ask that incred girl out during lunch hour, your voice cracked and her and all her friends just started laughing at you (lol).
-And you’re telling me that something like this which happened years ago is still affecting you today, even as a grown man?
+Like maybe back in high school when you finally gathered up the courage to ask out that girl you liked during lunch hour, your voice cracked and her and her friends all started laughing at you (lol…) And you’re telling me that something like that which happened years ago is still affecting you today, even as a grown man?

 If that’s the case then your self-acceptance has not yet been reached.